-This was the first time for me to visit this spa facility “Yunoyama (湯の山)”, but the hot spring water was so good that it made me feel relaxed and soothed my routine fatigue.
+This was the first time that I visited the spa facility “Yunoyama (湯の山)”, but the hot spring water was so good that it made me relaxed and took away my routine fatigue very well.

-After taking its hot spring bath, I headed to a souvenir shop in the facility to see whether there is something interesting, where I found my favorite local sweet snack “Poppo Yaki (ぽっぽ焼)” being sold and picked it up.
+After taking its hot spring bath, I headed to a souvenir shop in the facility to see if there was something interesting, where I found my favorite local sweet snack “Poppo Yaki (ぽっぽ焼)” being sold, resulting in purchasing it.

-On the way home, I enjoyed these bread-like cakes, Poppoyaki.
-The sweet snack is made by baking the mixture of soft flour, brown sugar, water, carbonic acid and alum, and well-known as a specialty of the northern regions in Niigata Prefecture.
+On the way home from the spa facility, I enjoyed these bread-like stick cakes, Poppoyaki, which is made by baking the mixture of soft flour, brown sugar, water, carbonic acid and alum.

-Poppo Yaki generally has a somewhat thick rectangular bar-shape.
-Its texture is soft and chewy, and this sweet snack features having a gentle sweetness that comes from brown sugar.
-Hence, it tastes kind of like brown sugar bread.
+Poppo Yaki is shaped like a thick rectangular bar.
+It has a soft chewy texture, and features a gentle sweetness that comes from brown sugar.
+So the treat tastes kind of like brown sugar bread.

-Poppo Yaki is available not only at souvenir shops in Niigata, but the rectangular brown cake is also offered by street food stalls at Niigata’s local festivals.
+Poppo Yaki is available not only at souvenir shops in Niigata, but is also often offered by street food stalls at Niigata’s local festivals.

-If you have a plan to go to a Niigata’s big summer festival, you will surely see a food stall baking Poppo Yaki cakes.
-If you are interested, why not give it a try?
+If you have a plan to see a big summer festival in Niigata, you will probably see some food stalls baking Poppo Yaki cakes in the festival.